ronn13/stillcareback/readMe.md

 Login Code: 123456

 TODO
-1 - allow biometric login. login with code for the 1st time.
 2 - home screen only has appointments. client name.
 3 - appointments details. add note to any appointment button at any status 4 - client info tab. care plan document attachment viewable. location.